 La Trobe College Australia, as a recognised Higher Education Provider (HEP), allows eligible students the opportunity to access the FEE-HELP loan scheme.

-For 2016, the FEE‑HELP limit is $99,389 for most students.
+For 2019, the combined HELP loan limit is $104,440 for most students.
 For students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003) the FEE‑HELP limit is $124,238.
 A student can elect to pay a portion of fees directly to La Trobe College Australia, and the remaining debt will be registered as a loan through the Australian Taxation Office.